inko-lang/inko/docs/source/getting-started/modules.md

 If a module isn't found, a compile-time error is produced.

-Inko doesn't supporting importing modules relative to another module.
+Inko doesn't support importing modules relative to another module.

 ## Third-party dependencies